Diet for Healthy Skin

 Include omega 3 fats which help to alleviate dry, itchy skin and suppress inflammation.
 Omega 3 fats are found in oily fish, chia seeds, flax seeds, walnuts, eggs, avocado and almonds.

-Fibre to keep you regular as constipation can lead to a build-up of toxins.
-I wrote a blog about fibre here.
+Fibre to support your gut microbiome, keep you regular and prevent constipation.
+I wrote a blog all about fibre here.

-Vitamin C which assists collagen formation.
+Vitamin C which assists in collagen formation.
 Collagen is a group of proteins that help provide skin, hair and nails with strength, durability and shape.
-There is no conclusive evidence to support taking collagen supplements yet (how does the body know to target the skin cells on your face once it’s digested?) but the choice is yours.
-Regardless, focus on a balanced diet from wholefoods including vitamin C rich foods like berries, citrus fruits, broccoli, kiwi and pineapple.
+Whilst there is a growing research-base in this area, there is currently no conclusive evidence to support taking collagen supplements, but the choice is yours.
+Regardless, focus on a balanced diet from wholefoods including vitamin C-rich foods like berries, citrus fruits, broccoli, kiwi and pineapple.

 B Vitamins.
 A deficiency in these can lead itchy skin.
 Food sources include eggs, organ meats, legumes, wholegrains and salmon